LiisaLeit/Exploration-Puzzle-Game/README.md

 ## Tools
 To create this project, we used Blender for house modeling and Godot for implementing the gameplay.

+## Launching
+1. Download and unzip the project
+2. Unzip the application.zip file
+3. Run CGProject.exe file in application folder

 ## Initial progress (14.11.2023)
 At this project stage, we decided on the final result of our project and created a pretty detailed plan of what would occur in the game.